 - The key application areas in which quantum technologies will change the world.

-- The potential advantages of quantum technologies but also the challenges in realizing them
+- The potential advantages of a quantum computer and the quantum internet

 - The basic quantum phenomena that make quantum technologies possible